linkedin/Avro2TF/README.md

     ./gradlew build -x test

-The jar required to run Avro2TF will be located in `./avro2tf-cli/build/libs/`.

 ## Usage
 Avro2TF reads raw user input data with any format supported by Spark to generate Avro or TFRecord tensorized training data.